ossf/scorecard-visualizer/README.md

 ## Features

+### Scorecard Data Visualizer

-**Scorecard Data Visualizer:** Display the OpenSSF Scorecard data in a visual format for easy understanding and analysis.
+Display the OpenSSF Scorecard data in a visual format for easy understanding and analysis.

 <br>
     <div>